University of Development

 San Carlos de Apoquindo campus in Santiago, Chile.

-Universidad del Desarrollo (Spanish: Universidad del Desarrollo) is a Chilean private university.
+University of Development (Spanish: Universidad del Desarrollo) is a Chilean private university.
 Its main campus is in Santiago de Chile, with a secondary campus in Concepción.

 History

 The University was founded in Concepción in 1990, in the residence of a well known family, located in the Trinitarias Street in downtown Concepción.
 Its founders were Joaquín Lavín, Carlos Délano, Ernesto Silva, Cristián Larroulet, Hernán Büchi and Federico Valdés.

 The first degree given was in Business Administration (Ingeniería comercial).
 The following year, architecture, journalism were added and a law school opened.

 In 1993, its main campus was inaugurated.
 The following year programs for industrial engineering and social sciences were opened.
 In 1997, the university gained autonomy from the Catholic University of Chile.
 Two years later, the university opened a new campus, while absorbing the Universidad de Las Condes, and its student body.

 In 2001, the university inaugurated its new campus in San Carlos de Apoquindo, where most of the faculties are.
 Notable exceptions, are the Medical School and the Drama School, both of which are in the old Universidad de Las Condes house.

 In 2006, the university opened its newest building for the Health Area Faculties in Concepción; located less than one block away from the main campus.